-Phase Three Prior to the removal of the housing and pole, the agreed alternative method e.g., mobile enforcement, use of vehicle activated signs etc., is prepared and commissioned.
+Phase Three If it agreed that the site should be decommissioned, prior to the removal of the housing and pole, the agreed alternative method e.g., mobile enforcement, use of vehicle activated signs etc., is prepared and commissioned.

 The housing and pole are removed from the site.
 The power supply is made safe but remains in situ.
 This will enable the restoration of the site to be undertaken quickly should the need arise.